sabithashrestha/JobAnalysis-Dashboard/README.md

 # JobAnalysis-Dashboard
-To understand Data Analysis and Dashboard Design
+To understand Data Analysis and Dashboard Design for myself